flaming-chameleon/top-100-linux-commands/README.md

 ### 17. **du**
 Estimates file space usage.
+- Summarize disk usage of the set of FILEs, recursively for directories
 ```bash
 # Display the size of the current directory and subdirectories
 du -h